yajra/laravel-datatables-docs/buttons-config.md

 <a name="console"></a>
 ## Artisan Console Configurations
-Namespace configuration is used by the datatables command generator.
+Namespace configuration is used by the DataTables command generator.

 ```php
 'namespace' => [